 In the financial world, the term Collection Float is used in two contexts – one concerning the shares and others concerning bank deposits.
-But, in both cases, the term refers to an asset that is currently in the state of transition.
+But, in both cases, the term refers to an asset that is currently in a state of transition.
 Also, in both cases, the term refers to a temporary situation.

 Collection Float – Shares

 When talking about shares, the term refers to the stocks that are available for trading or are outstanding.
-Or, we can say, these relate to the shares that have not been repurchased by the issuing company.
+Or, we can say these relate to the shares that have not been repurchased by the issuing company.
 Often we may just call it a float.

 Collection Float – Bank Deposits

 It also includes the checks that a company receives but is yet to deposit it.
-Or, the company has deposited the check, but yet to be credited into the company’s account.
+Or, the company has deposited the check but yet to be credited into the company’s account.

 Collection Float vs Disbursement Float

 Collection float starts when a company receives the check from the customer and sends it to their bank for collection.
-During this time, the company raises the book value of its bank account in its books, by the amount of the check.
+During this time, the company raises the book value of its bank account in its books by the amount of the check.

 Disbursement Float, on the other hand, starts when a customer writes a check and sends it to the company.
 In such a case, though the customer’s bank account balance doesn’t drop, the book value of their bank account goes down.
-It is because the customer will reduce its bank balance in their books.
+It is because the customer will reduce their bank balance in their books.

 In simple words, we can say that the disbursement float represents the amount of all checks issued but not yet cleared.
-The disbursement float ends after a company receives the check, deposits it in the bank and the company’s bank request the fund from the customer’s bank.
+The disbursement float ends after a company receives the check, deposits it in the bank, and the company’s bank request the fund from the customer’s bank.
 The collection float ends after the funds are available in the company’s account for use.